Skip to main content

 • Check the lane first: Decide whether the older adult already has Health First Colorado, needs to apply for Medicaid, or might qualify through the VA instead.

-• Apply for Medicaid right away if needed: Use Colorado PEAK, call 1-800-221-3943, or use the paper application options.
+• Apply for Medicaid right away if needed: Use Colorado PEAK, call 1-800-221-3943, or use Health First Colorado’s apply now page.
 If PEAK gives you trouble, Colorado lists PEAK technical support at 1-800-250-7741.

 • Ask clearly for long-term services screening: Tell the office you are trying to find out whether a family member can be paid through Community First Choice, CDASS, IHSS, or the EBD waiver.